SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

 After the PR is approved, the UI5 Web Components team will merge the change into the master.

-## 6. Update pull request, created from a fork
+## 6. Update pull request, created from a fork.

 You often would need to update your pull request, especially when you need to address review comments.
 To update your pull request, you have to push commits to the branch, that the pull request is based on